BoMarconiHenriksen/express-apollo-server/README.md

 This repository has been setup to use ES6 modules.

-possible to "type": "module", in package.json
+Checkout this commit to see the changes <https://github.com/BoMarconiHenriksen/express-apollo-server/commit/81b4799682a78cbb5bbf59bed9e148e8bf08ebba>

-## Apollo Server
+## Add Apollo Server

 yarn add @graphql-tools/schema apollo-server-express graphql graphql-tag